 Type hibiscus or any herb to instantly see its full benefits, preparation methods, and safety notes.

-π Open the Herb & Tea Benefit Finder βFrequently Asked Questions
+🔍 Open the Herb & Tea Benefit Finder →Frequently Asked Questions

-Yes β cooled or cold hibiscus tea can be applied directly to the face as a toner, compress, or mask ingredient.
-Always strain thoroughly first to remove all plant particles.
-Dilute 1:1 with cool water for most skin types; dilute 1:2 for sensitive, rosacea, or eczema-prone skin.
-Always patch test on your inner wrist for 24 hours before first face application.
-Apply in the evening and follow with moisturiser.
-Never apply warm hibiscus to the face β always cold or cool.
+Yes — cooled or cold hibiscus tea can be applied directly to your face as a toner, compress, or mask ingredient.
+Always strain well to remove all plant particles.
+Dilute 1:1 for most skin types; 1:2 for sensitive, rosacea, or eczema skin.

-π Related Health Guides
+📚 Related Health Guides

 How to Make a Hibiscus Tea Compress for Psoriasis